Skip to main content

 Once symptoms suggest a potential hormonal imbalance, the next step involves specific laboratory measurements.
 For testosterone optimization, this typically begins with blood tests.
 These tests are timed precisely, usually in the early morning, when testosterone levels are at their peak.
 Fasting is often recommended to ensure accurate readings.

 The primary measurement is total testosterone.
 This reflects the total amount of the hormone circulating in your bloodstream.
 However, a significant portion of total testosterone is bound to proteins, making it unavailable for use by your cells.
 Therefore, clinicians also assess free testosterone, which represents the biologically active portion of the hormone.
+Multiple measurements on separate days are often recommended to account for natural daily fluctuations in hormone levels.
+This provides a more reliable baseline for evaluation.

 Beyond testosterone itself, other hormonal markers provide additional context.
-Luteinizing hormone (LH) and follicle-stimulating hormone (FSH) are pituitary hormones that regulate in the gonads.
+Luteinizing hormone (LH) and follicle-stimulating hormone (FSH) are pituitary hormones that regulate testosterone production in the gonads.
 Measuring these helps differentiate between primary hypogonadism (a problem with the testes or ovaries) and secondary hypogonadism (a problem with the pituitary gland or hypothalamus).
 Sex hormone-binding globulin (SHBG) is also measured, as it influences how much free testosterone is available.

 Understanding the Hypothalamic-Pituitary-Gonadal Axis